Features

 You can monitor remote ip hosts by sending fully-customized ICMP packets.
 This monitoring type offers the following features:

-• Configure how many ICMP packets to send to the remote host
+• Configure the amount and size of the ICMP packets to send to the remote host

 • Configure the desired success rate (e.g. 50% of packets should be acknowledged)